Coppernic/coppernic.github.io/docs/usecases/mrz.md

 On devices that do not embed physical MRZ reader, camera and an external SDK can be used to achieve MRZ recognition.

-Coppernic works with Regula Forensics to read MRZ lines on passport.
+Coppernic works with Regula Forensics to read MRZ lines on passports.
 We have successfully embedded Regula's SDK into applications running on Coppernic's devices.

 You can contact our [Support center](https://support.coppernic.fr/index.php)